danielmartin0/PlanetsLib/README.md

     * See [here](https://github.com/danielmartin0/Cerys-Moon-of-Fulgora/blob/main/prototypes/planet/planet.lua) or [here](https://github.com/danielmartin0/PlanetsLib/issues/12#issuecomment-2585484116) for usage examples.
 * `PlanetsLib:update(configs)` — Updates the position of a pre-existing space location, as identified by the passed `type` and `name` fields.
 Any other fields passed will be updated on the prototype, and if the `orbit` field is passed the `distance` and `orientation` fields on the prototype will also be updated, along with the `distance` and `orientation` of its children and grandchildren.
 Any fields not passed will be left unchanged.

 PlanetsLib has some extra compatibility code in `data-final-fixes` in which if a planet has noticed to have a `position` and `orientation` different from that implied by its orbit fields, those values will be treated as authoritative, its `orbit` field will be updated, and a simulated `PlanetsLib:update` call will be made to update the `position` and `orientation` of its children.
-However, using `PlanetsLib:update` over this method is recommended for compatibility.
+However, using `PlanetsLib:update` to update planetary positions is generally recommended.

 Please note that the orbit structure does not yet dictate layering of the sprites on the spacemap — this is a desired feature from future contributors, it has not been built yet.